10 Top Business Tips for Starting a Business That Will Succeed

 7) Get Professional Help

 On the other hand, just because you're starting a business, doesn't mean you have to be an expert on everything.
 If you're not an accountant or bookkeeper, hire one (or both).
-(These Tips for Finding a Good Accountant may be useful.)
 If you need to write up a contract, and you're not a lawyer, hire one.
-You will waste more time and possibly money in the long run trying to do things yourself that you are not qualified to do.
+You will waste more time and possibly money, in the long run, trying to do things yourself that you are not qualified to do.

 Save up if you have to.
 Approach potential investors and lenders.
-Figure our your financial fall-back plan.
+Figure out your financial fall-back plan.
 Don't expect to start a business and then walk into a bank and get money.
 Traditional lenders don't like new ideas and don't like businesses without proven track records.
-Look at 5 Creative Ways to Raise Money for Your Business and alternatives such as crowdfunding.

 9) Be Professional